Back to Book

 The enterprises falling behind in AI adoption are not lacking models or frameworks or talent.
 They're lacking trust.
 Their legal teams won't sign off.
 Their compliance teams have concerns.
 Their executives got burned by a demo that failed in production and are now gun-shy.
 Eval Engineering is about systematically manufacturing trust.
 It turns "we think it works" into "we can prove it works, and we can prove it keeps working."

-[callout title="Third, the industry is formalizing how agents get built"]
+The industry is formalizing how agents get built

 Agent Development Lifecycle (ADLC) is called a rethinking of the traditional SDLC for probabilistic systems.
 The pattern across the ADLC framework from multiple companies is consistent: less time on upfront planning, significantly more time on tuning and optimization, and far greater emphasis on automated governance.
 At the heart of every ADLC framework sits evaluation.
 ADLC describes how to organize your team and structure your workflow.
 Eval Engineering is the craft that makes ADLC actually work.